LateefMedley/Thinkful/Capstones/Final Capstone/ReadMe.md

 #### Defining a Fatal Encounter

-Fatal Encounter - an encounter in which a US civilian made contact with representatives from one or more law enforcement agencies and died <b> Does not include civilians who died in law enforcement custody </b>
+Fatal Encounter - an encounter in which a US civilian made contact with representatives from one or more law enforcement agencies and died
+   - Does not include civilians who died in law enforcement custody

 ### Content - Files
 * Presentation Folder